macntouch/fsfax/README.md

 Finally, for inbound faxes you need to configure FreeSWITCH to send calls to the rxfax.lua script.
 To do this create a file rxfax.xml in /etc/freeswitch/dialplan/public or elsewhere if you are not using the default directories.
-The below example will send all calls to rxfax.xml for a dedicated fax install.
+The below example will send all calls to rxfax.lua for a dedicated fax install.
 You can adjust this to send only calls for specific DIDs into rxfax.xml if you wish.